dicksont/rfline/README.md

   .finish();
 ```

+We have built these examples into our regression test suite, but you can do much, much more. *RFLine* provides a powerful functional abstraction for file iteration.

-You can try out some sample apps at my [rfline-examples repository](//github.com/dicksont/rfline-examples).
+You can try out some sample apps at the **[rfline-examples](//github.com/dicksont/rfline-examples)** repository.

 # API Usage
 RFLine exports two functions **reader** and **slurp**.